“And whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through him.” Colossians 3:17

 When are tryouts for sports teams held?
 Not every sport has tryouts, but those that do (teams with limited rosters) will conduct tryouts the first two days of the season with a final roster being posted by Friday of that same week.

 Are there additional fees to be part of a sports team?
-Yes, there is a $100 per athlete per sport fee with the exception of Football being $125.00 assessed as soon as rosters have been finalized.
-You may pay this fee online via RenWeb or by check made payable to GRACE Christian School.
+Yes, there is a $125 per athlete per sport fee with the exception of Football being $150 assessed as soon as rosters have been finalized.
+This fee will be billed through your FACTS account.

 What is the benefit of the Eagles Club?
 Eagles Club membership includes a family pass (up to 6 family members) that will allow you entry into all regular season home games (excludes for Hoops for Hope, conference championship and tournament games).
 All proceeds from Eagles Club memberships benefits the athletic program at GRACE.
 See the Eagles Club page for more information.